Decentralized Reliability Estimation for Low Latency Mixnets: Model and Problem Statement

 \subsection{Threat Model}

+The proposed reliability estimation mechanisms produce outputs that support both network management and incentive allocation, such as determining node selection for mixnet service provisioning and assigning financial rewards.
+The primary goals are to ensure that the resulting measurements are \textit{accurate}, i.e., they approximate ground truth closely, and can support the incentive mechanism, meaning that nodes are motivated to maximize their reliability in order to increase their \textit{utility}.
+In the Nym system, utility corresponds to financial rewards and participation opportunities, but it can also take the form of \textit{reputation} in other networks~\cite{dingledine2001reputation, dingledine2003reliable}.

+We assume an adversary that controls a subset of mix nodes and attempts to bias the reliability estimates, either to improve its own scores or to degrade those of others, without incurring a utility loss.
+In particular, the adversary may drop packets or otherwise degrade service in ways intended to shift performance metrics.
+In an ideal outcome, reliability estimates are robust against such manipulation, and adversarial nodes are best off maximizing their reliability, as any deviation leads to lower utility.

+Because our central objective is to produce \textit{accurate} and \textit{unbiased} reliability estimates, we focus on adversarial strategies that distort measurement outcomes beyond the expected error margins of the system.
+We note that in realistic deployments, even high-quality, well-behaved nodes may experience occasional failures.
+As such, it is impractical to treat every packet loss as evidence of malicious behaviour~\cite{miranda}.
+Instead, we assign continuous reliability scores in the range [0,1], allowing the system (i) to preferentially select high-performing nodes at each epoch, and (ii) to incentivize all participants to maintain the highest possible reliability over time.

+From a privacy perspective, it is essential that the proposed protocols do not reveal any \textit{new information} that could be exploited for privacy attacks.
+We acknowledge that reliability degradation may, in some scenarios, serve as a stepping stone for broader privacy compromises~\cite{borisov2007denial}.
+Nonetheless, adversaries whose primary goal is to compromise privacy are considered out of scope for this work, which focuses on the integrity and robustness of reliability estimation.

-We consider a threat model that features the following.
+The threat model considered here relies on the following assumptions:

-$\bullet$ The adversary may control multiple clients and a limited number of nodes (mix nodes and gateways), such that at least half the predecessors and the successors of each honest node in $G$ are also honest.
-Malicious nodes can adaptively drop or substitute packets as well as lie when broadcasting output values.
-Active malicious behavior is assumed to be arbitrary for clients and utility maximizing for gateways: adversarial gateways follow any strategy as long as it does not decrease their utility.
-We allow any utility function to be used as long as it is monotonically increasing on a number of indicators --- defined precisely in Section~\ref{sec:vrf-based-routing}.
+\textbf{Adversarially controlled entities.} The adversary may control any number of \textit{clients} and a limited number of nodes (\textit{mix nodes} and \textit{gateways}), under the conditions that every layer of the mixnet has at least one honest node and that at least half of the predecessors and half of the successors of every honest node in $G$ are also honest.
+Malicious nodes may adaptively drop or substitute packets and may broadcast incorrect output values.
+Clients under adversarial control may behave arbitrarily.
+Adversarial gateways are assumed to be utility-maximizing: they may follow any strategy that does not decrease their utility.
+The utility function is arbitrary but must be monotonically increasing in a set of indicators defined in Section~\ref{sec:vrf-based-routing}.